Get Video Assessment

 Step 2: Show the difference before you explain it

-• Website: Not just “beautiful” but strategically built.
+• Website: Beyond “beautiful”: strategically built.
 Does it show results?
 References?
 A clear process?
-Or does it just show that you exist?
+Or does it only show that you exist?

 Step 3: Be consistent